hnky/AI-Workshop/README.md

 **Topics covered in this workshop:**
 - Windows IoT
 - Raspberry PI and some sensors
-- Cognitive Services (Like: Face API / Speech API / and more…)
+- Cognitive Services (Like: Face API / Custom Vision / and more…)
 - Language Understanding Intelligent Service

 ## What to bring: